 List Accounts: Check the structure of existing accounts.

-aws organizations list-roots aws organizations list-accounts
+aws organizations list-roots

 Initialise org-formation: